proudlygeek/koa-weather/README.md

 # weather

-An example Weather API response: given an IP it tracks down the
+An example Weather API response: given an IP it tracks down the Local City Weather Temperature.

 It uses Node.js 0.11.x Harmony Generators and Koa Framework[1].